JenSchumann/JenSchumann.github.io/Projects/Project_One/Golf_Card_Game/readme.md

 Programmatic Planning:

 1. computerDealer = using JQuery & a for loop, 9 random cards will be dealt to each user's playing field (see wireframe) w/either a start game or deal cards button. (like pokeASquare).
-Cards a placed facedown (card image png facedown).
+Cards are placed facedown (card image png facedown).

 2. let score = 0, let round = 0 set to global variables at beginning of program.